 Do you have an incredible midwife business idea?
 Do you want to create a unique home birth practice the world has never seen?
 Maybe start a birth center franchise in your state?
 Or create a breast milk donation center?
 Anything is possible when you are serving women!
 But the startup process can be pretty overwhelming!

 There is a reason that 90% of businesses fail within the first five years of starting.
-It isn’t the business, it is the midwife business plan that determines your long term success.
+It isn’t the business, it is the midwife business plan that determines your long-term success.
 Every midwife business needs to have a written business plan.
-Whether it’s to provide direction or attract investors, a midwife business plan is vital for the success for your organization.
+Whether it’s to provide direction or attract investors, a midwife business plan is vital for the success of your organization.
 But, how do you write a business plan?

 SBA.gov recommends that a business plan include: